 Graph source: https://commons.wikimedia.org/wiki/File:Unemployment_Rate_of_Japan_1953-2009.jpg

-In the United States The suicide rates are up in both the baby boomer generation as well as the youth between 15 and 24.
+In the United States, the suicide rates are up in both the baby boomer generation as well as the youth between 15 and 24.
 The general consensus for older population committing suicide is economic and the difficulty within the job market.

-The youth suicide reasons are varied and a lot of different reasons are stated.
-There’s no one or two reasons.
-They state internet bullying, substance abuse, violence in the media.
-I would need to gather more data on these data points to see if there is any correlation on any of these excuses.
+The youth suicide reasons are varied and there is no one or two specific reasons.
+The data states internet bullying, substance abuse, violence in the media, etc. Thus, I would need to gather more data on these data points to conclusively determine if there is any correlation on any of these reasons.